dortania/OpenCore-Install-Guide/extras/big-sur/README.md

 ### Reboot on "AppleUSBHostPort::createDevice: failed to create device" on macOS 11.3+

-This is due to [XhciPortLimit breaking with macOS 11.3 Beta 2 and newer](https://github.com/dortania/bugtracker/issues/162), to resolve you **must** disable XhciPortLimit under Kernel -> Quirks.
+This is due to [XhciPortLimit breaking with macOS 11.3 and newer](https://github.com/dortania/bugtracker/issues/162), to resolve you **must** disable XhciPortLimit under Kernel -> Quirks.
 Please ensure you've [mapped your USB ports correctly](https://dortania.github.io/OpenCore-Post-Install/usb/) before doing so.